vladimir-ionita/custom-ios-player/README.md

 # About
-This project was born with the need of an iOS player that would have support for Gstreamer, and would bypass the undocumented iOS 5 hardware limitation of 4 concurrent video streams.
+This project was born with the need of an iOS player that would have support for Gstreamer and would bypass the undocumented iOS 5 hardware limitation of 4 concurrent video streams.

 ## Intro
 There are lots of times when our SDKs are limited and can't satisfy our needs.
 Sometimes this stops us from implementing great ideas, other times it makes us go to a certain length and implement solutions that are out of the box.